Green chemistry metrics: The EcoScale

 The EcoScale metric was proposed in an article in the Beilstein Journal of Organic Chemistry in 2006 for evaluation of the effectiveness of a synthetic reaction.
 It is characterized by simplicity and general applicability.
 Like the yield-based scale, the EcoScale gives a score from 0 to 100, but also takes into account cost, safety, technical set-up, energy and purification aspects.
 It is obtained by assigning a value of 100 to an ideal reaction defined as "Compound A (substrate) undergoes a reaction with (or in the presence of)inexpensive compound(s) B to give the desired compound C in 100% yield at room temperature with a minimal risk for the operator and a minimal impact on the environment", and then subtracting penalty points for non-ideal conditions.
 These penalty points take into account both the advantages and disadvantages of specific reagents, set-ups and technologies.

-BioLogicTool plots

-The BioLogicTool plots were proposed in an article by Lie Y. et al in 2019.
-This freely available tool offers a visual representation of a chemical route from data added by the user (starting material, intermediates and product names, their chemical formula, molar masses and optionally yields of reaction steps).
-The plots as well as the two scores given were designed to help assessing the rationality of a chemical route with special emphasis on the comparison of bio-based routes with petrol-based ones.

-The percentage by mass of heteroatoms contained in the starting material, intermediates, and final product is plotted against their respective molar masses.
-The visual representation of the chemical routes studied comes with two scores namely, the Total Length and the BioLogictool Score.
-After normalization of the data, the Total Length is calculated by summation of the individual length of all plotted vectors (commencing from starting material and finishing to intermediates/products).
-The BioLogicTool score is then obtained after the division of the Total Length by the length of a hypothetical direct vector starting from the original feedstock (A in the example) and finishing to the product (D).
-The closer to 1 the Biologictool score is and the smaller the Total Length, the more rational the chemical route will be.